 - Verdict for a man who spent 10 hours in the Emergency Room before it was recognized that he had spinal cord compression.
 He is a permanent paraplegic as a result of the delay.

-- Class action settlement for consumers who did not receive full refunds from national retailer.
+- Class action settlement for consumers who did not receive full refunds from a national retailer.

 - Settlement for a young woman attacked by her boyfriend at a fraternity party.
 Woman developed arteriovenous fistula and was rendered incomplete quadriplegic.